MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-maintenance-mode-overview.md

 > - While creating or editing a maintenance schedule, you cannot include more than 216 Objects at a time.
 If the number of objects exceeds 216, the following error message appears:
 >  **The client has been disconnected from the server.
 Please call ManagementGroup.Reconnect() to reestablish the connection.**
 >
->  To include more than 216 objects, create  a single or multiple [groups](manage-create-manage-groups.md) with all of the objects you would like to add to the maintenance schedule, and then create/edit a maintenance schedule targeting the group(s).
+>   To include more than 216 objects, create  a single or multiple [groups](manage-create-manage-groups.md) with all of the objects you would like to add to the maintenance schedule, and then create or edit a maintenance schedule targeting the group(s).
 You cannot include more than 216 group objects at a time.
 >
 > - The time zone specified for the Windows computer hosting the Management Server role will be applied to the maintenance schedule.
 >